edward-qin/Japanese-Art-DCGAN/index.markdown

-Spiking - mode collapse, GAN is hard to train Unstructured data - harder for model to learn the structure (but got the style)
+Spiking - mode collapse, GAN is hard to train Unstructured data - harder for model to learn the structure (but got the style) Converging data - when using both label smoothing and activation function change outputs became similar and only becoming more blurred.

 # Conclusion